FizzCodeSoftware/DbTools/README.md

 You can use local config values to override content of these files, which are local (developer specific), or not desired to be included in source control (for example, a connection string with username and password to an internal environment).
 Use naming as config-local.json and testconfig-local.json.

+### Running Unit tests
+To run unit tests in parallel between assemblies, you have to enable it by selecting Test Explorer / Configure Run Settings / Select solution wide runsettings file, and then select the file \Tests\test.runsettings